Michael-R-R/Applying_What_Youve_Learned/README.md

 # Applying_What_Youve_Learned
 Mini tutorial series created by me for ASU CSE 240 students to apply their new learned skills

-# Tutorial 1 - Glorified ctrl+F word highlighter
+# Tutorial 1 - Glorified ctrl+f word highlighter
 https://youtu.be/phveHBk0UDM

 ![image](https://user-images.githubusercontent.com/54217603/234441283-a9a0acae-0ff0-4c85-8bdf-e71c4f65d43a.png)